AndreasThinks/bedtime-reading/readme.md

 3. The bot will:
    - Extract the URL from the message
    - Check if it's already saved in Readwise
-   - If it's new, save it to Readwise with your configured tag
+   - If it's new, save it to Readwise with the emoji's specific tag
-   - Post a custom confirmation message (based on the emoji used) in the thread
+   - Post a custom confirmation message in the thread

 ## Installation
 To add the application to Slack, you *must* have deployed the back-end on Railway using the process above.